 Healthy, Rh-positive children have been born to women with high titers, especially if they have had the RhoGAM and the titers are still high.
 Having a blood type B mom and a blood type A baby is also somewhat protective.
 But the pregnancy should be monitored closely and carefully managed by an expert in this area, even before conception.
 For a successful outcome, the baby may need blood transfusions every 3 to 5 weeks even before being born.
 Delivery is induced as early as is safe.

 Even if birth is successful, the infant should be cared for at a well-prepared medical center.
-The baby may need aggressive treatment for anemia, immunodeficiency, and jaundice shortly after birth.3
+The baby may need aggressive treatment for anemia, immunodeficiency, and jaundice shortly after birth.

 When I was born, hydrops fetalis was an almost hopeless situation.
 Today, preventing Rh-negative moms from being sensitized is extremely (but not completely) successful at preventing hydrops wherever the guidelines are followed.
 All of this with a couple of simple, but ingenious shots!
-Once a mom has become sensitized things are not so simple.
+However, once a mom has become sensitized, things are not so simple.
 Future pregnancies may turn out fine, but sometimes massive, complex, medical interventions are necessary — and even with these, a good outcome may not be possible.

 So, Corina, you have a very difficult decision to make.
 I’m afraid I cannot tell you whether you can safely have another child or not.
 But I do encourage you to weigh the odds, speak with your doctors, and to appreciate the beautiful, healthy child you already have.